varya/varya.github.com/content/pages/1--design-systems/what-is-a-design-system/index.md

 <comp-ds-aspects aspect="processes" side="left"></comp-ds-aspects>[
 At the next level, design systems would mean the processes which are followed in the company to achieve the outlined goals.
 Often spoken that design systems bridge the gap between specializations.
-This means that the design system should establish the processes in a team or even on a company level.
+This means that the design system should establish the processes in teams or even on the company level.
 ]{.clearfix}

 #### Community
 <comp-ds-aspects aspect="community" side="left"></comp-ds-aspects>[
 The processes bring us to those for whom they are created, or to the people.
-As mentioned above, design systems bridge the gap between specializations and are meant to help the working collective as a whole.
+As mentioned above, design systems ensure multidisciplinary collaboration and are meant to help the working collective as a whole.
 In this regard, having a design system implies constant work with our fellow developers, designers and project owners as with a community.
 ]{.clearfix}